-- Adjusted EBITDA is net income before interest, taxes, depreciation, amortization, and certain items of income and expense, including transaction-related expenses and non-recurring items; - · Adjusted EBITDA Margin is Adjusted EBITDA divided by commissions and fees; - Supplemental Pro Forma Adjusted EBITDA gives effect to the Partnerships that were completed since January 1, 2017, in each case as if such Partnerships had been completed on January 1, 2017; - Supplemental Pro Forma Adjusted EBITDA Margin is Supplemental Pro Forma Adjusted EBITDA divided by supplemental pro forma commissions and fees; and - Organic Revenue Growth is commissions and fees excluding (i) the first twelve months of commissions and fees generated from new Partners and (ii) the impact of the change in our method of accounting for commissions and fees from contracts with customers as a result of the adoption of Accounting Standards Codification, or ASC, Topic 606, Revenue from Contracts with Customers, effective January 1, 2018, under the modified retrospective method, or New Revenue Standard, on our 2018 commissions and fees when the impact is measured across periods that are not comparable.
-For a description of the New Revenue Standard, see Note 1 to our audited consolidated financial statements included elsewhere in this prospectus.
+- Adjusted EBITDA is net income before interest, taxes, depreciation, amortization, and certain items of income and expense, including transaction-related expenses and non-recurring items; - · Adjusted EBITDA Margin is Adjusted EBITDA divided by commissions and fees; - Supplemental Pro Forma Adjusted EBITDA gives effect to the Partnerships that were completed since January 1, 2017, in each case as if such Partnerships had been completed on January 1, 2017; - Supplemental Pro Forma Adjusted EBITDA Margin is Supplemental Pro Forma Adjusted EBITDA divided by supplemental pro forma commissions and fees; and - Organic Revenue is commissions and fees for the period excluding (i) the first twelve months of commissions and fees generated from new Partners and (ii) the impact of the change in our method of accounting for commissions and fees from contracts with customers as a result of the adoption of Accounting Standards Codification, or ASC, Topic 606, Revenue from Contracts with Customers, effective January 1, 2018, under the modified retrospective method, or New Revenue Standard, on our 2018 commissions and fees when the impact is measured across periods that are not comparable.
+For a description of the New Revenue Standard, see Note 1 to our audited consolidated financial statements for the year ended December 31, 2018 included elsewhere in this prospectus. - Organic Revenue Growth is the change in Organic Revenue period-to-period, with prior period results adjusted for Organic Revenues that were excluded in the prior period because the Partnership had not yet reached the twelve-month owned mark, but which have reached the twelve-month owned mark in the current period.
+For example, revenues from a Partnership consummated June 1, 2017 are excluded from Organic Revenue for 2017.
+However, after June 1, 2018, results from June 1, 2017 to December 31, 2017 for such Partnership are compared to results from June 1, 2018 to December 31, 2018 for purposes of calculating Organic Revenue Growth in 2018.

 Adjusted EBITDA is a key metric used by management and our board of directors to assess our financial performance.
 We believe that Adjusted EBITDA is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate to business performance, and that the presentation of this measure enhances an investor's understanding of our financial performance.
 We believe that Adjusted EBITDA Margin is helpful in measuring profitability of operations on a consolidated level.
 Supplemental Pro Forma Adjusted EBITDA and Supplemental Pro Forma Adjusted EBITDA Margin are calculated from the supplemental pro forma information included in this prospectus and we believe that they are meaningful to investors because they show how all Partners that we have acquired, rather than only the Significant Historical Businesses Acquired (as defined herein), would have affected our financial statements during the relevant period given our active Partnership strategy and the numerous Partnerships that have been recently completed.
-For a reconciliation of Adjusted EBITDA, Adjusted EBITDA Margin, Supplemental Pro Forma Adjusted EBITDA and Supplemental Pro Forma Adjusted EBITDA Margin to net income, see "Prospectus summary-Summary historical and pro forma financial and other data" and "Prospectus summary-Supplemental pro forma financial information."
+For a reconciliation of Adjusted EBITDA and Adjusted EBITDA Margin to net income and a reconciliation of Supplemental Pro Forma Adjusted EBITDA Margin to supplemental pro forma net income, see "Prospectus summary-Summary historical and pro forma financial and other data" and "Prospectus summary-Supplemental pro forma financial information."

-Organic Revenue Growth is a key metric used by management and our board of directors to assess our financial performance.
-We believe that Organic Revenue Growth is an appropriate measure of operating performance as it allows investors to measure, analyze and compare growth in a meaningful and consistent manner.
+Organic Revenue and Organic Revenue Growth are key metrics used by management and our board of directors to assess our financial performance.
+We believe that Organic Revenue and Organic Revenue Growth are appropriate measures of operating performance as they allow investors to measure, analyze and compare growth in a meaningful and consistent manner.
 For a reconciliation of Organic Revenue Growth to commissions and fees, see "Prospectus summary-Summary historical and pro forma financial and other data."